jamisoncrawford/panthr/README.md

-# Package panthr: An R Extension for Streamlining GSU Data Processing
+# Package panthr: Streamlining GSU Data Processing in R

 Package `panthr` was created with the express purpose of fluidly streamlining common albeit tedious data cleaning and manipulation tasks with field and value